 If your employee’s illness was not caused by pregnancy or childbirth, and it occurs outside of their maternity leave, your general sick leave policy will apply.

-Illness in the period that mark the start of the maternity leave
+Illness in the period that marks the start of the maternity leave

-If your employee’s illness occurs in the 2-week period that marks the start of their maternity leave (‘flexibiliseringsperiode’), they will receive a sickness benefit for the days they are ill before their maternity leave actually begins.
+If your employee becomes ill during the 2-week period in which the maternity leave can start (‘flexibiliseringsperiode’), they will receive a sickness benefit for the days they are ill before their maternity leave actually begins.
 Your employee will receive this benefit regardless of the reason for their illness.

 Keep the following in mind: